activated-research-company/Eclipse/README.md

 # Eclipse

-ARC heater controller for use with polyarc.
+This project powers the ARC heater controller for use with the Polyarc&reg;.